 I am looking forward to welcoming you personally.

 Dr Penny Haughan, Dean of Students.

 We know that coming to university is one of the biggest chapters of your life and we want to make sure you have the best time whilst you're with us.
 To get an idea of what's in store for Welcome Week 2017, you can download our Welcome Week Planner 2016 to see what happened last year.
 Check back soon to see what exciting events we have planned for Welcome Week 2017!

 You can also check out our Hope Social page for all you need to know about student events, social trips and societies.

 When you enrol at Liverpool Hope University, we encourage you to use the Student Gateway to access key information.
 Below you will find some of the key information you need to know before you arrive.

-Last year the Government introduced a new Meningitis vaccination programme for 18-25 year olds.
-All first-time university students (up to the age of 25) will be offered the Men ACWY vaccine as part of this NHS vaccination programme.
+There is a national Meningitis vaccination programme for 18-25 year olds and all first-time university students (up to the age of 25) will be offered the Men ACWY vaccine as part of this NHS vaccination programme.
 The Men ACWY vaccine protects against four different causes of meningitis and septicaemia – meningococcal (Men) A, C, W and Y diseases.

 Why do students need the Meningitis ACWY vaccination?